Vyral/wayne-chang/_posts/2018-10-08-avoid-these-5-home-selling-mistakes-like-the-plague.md

 {% include youtube.html %}

-*Home sellers need to take care to avoid these five listing mistakes if they want to get the biggest bang for their buck from their listing.*
+<p style= "text-align: center;"><em>Home sellers need to take care to avoid these five listing mistakes if they want to get the biggest bang for their buck from their listing.</em></p>

 Homeowners—if you want your next home sale to go smoothly, these are the top five mistakes that you need to avoid: